Modern Slavery Statement

 - Vulnerable Customer Policy

-We also provide access for staff to an Employee Assistance Programme for free advice and counselling on a range of issues including if they are subject to or witness any evidence of modern slavery or human trafficking be evident.
+We continue to provide access for staff to an Employee Assistance Programme for free advice and counselling on a range of issues including if they are subject to or witness any evidence of modern slavery or human trafficking be evident.

 Over the next 12 months we will continue to evolve, strengthen and review our approach to managing the risk of modern slavery or human trafficking within our business and supply chains.
 We will build on the positive actions taken over the last 12 months with regards to training, risk assessment and awareness and will continue to take action in the following areas:

 - Training of new staff to build awareness of the policy and associated processes

 - Contact our suppliers for their policies relating to Modern Slavery and Human Trafficking